Jérôme Segal

-Jérôme Segal (born 26 December 1970) is a French-Austrian essayist and historian, lecturer at Sorbonne University and a researcher and journalist in Vienna.
-He is also known for his contributions in the field of animal law.
-He is the author of several articles and books, in particular on Jewishness and animal advocacy.
+Jérôme Segal (born 26 December 1970) is a French-Austrian essayist, historian, lecturer, researcher and journalist.
+He has lectured at Sorbonne University and worked as a researcher and journalist in Vienna.
+His writing has covered the history of science, Jewishness, animal rights, veganism, antispeciesism, racism, secularism, and circumcision.

-Education and career
+Education and academic career

 Segal was born in France in 1970.
-He began his graduate studies by obtaining an engineering degree from the École centrale de Lyon in 1993.
-More interested in the human sciences than in engineering, he reconciled his career and his ambitions by orienting himself towards the history of science and completed a DEA, then a doctorate between Lyon and Berlin from 1993 to 1998, on the history of information theory in the second half of the 20th century.
-He then continued this post-doctoral work at the Max Planck Institute for the History of Science, before returning to France, to Paris, during the summer of 2000 to work as a lecturer in the history of science and epistemology at IUFM in Paris and in parallel as a researcher at the Cavaillès Center of the École normale supérieure.
+He obtained an engineering degree from the École centrale de Lyon in 1993.
+He later studied the history of science, completing a DEA and then a doctorate between Lyon and Berlin from 1993 to 1998.
+His doctoral work examined the history of information theory in the second half of the 20th century.
+He continued this work as a postdoctoral researcher at the Max Planck Institute for the History of Science.
+In 2000, he returned to France to work as a lecturer in the history of science and epistemology at IUFM in Paris, and as a researcher at the Cavaillès Center of the École normale supérieure.

 Segal moved to Austria in 2004 as an academic and scientific cooperation attaché at the French Embassy in Vienna.
-He continued in Vienna, from 2008, a career as a researcher in social sciences at the Interdisciplinary Center for Comparative Research in Social Sciences (ICCR) (2008 to 2011), as coordinator of the doctoral college of history and philosophy of sciences of University of Vienna (2011 to 2014) and associate researcher at the Ludwig Boltzmann Institute for Social History (2014 to 2016).
-Since 2016, Segal has resumed his post as a lecturer at Sorbonne University (within INSPE Paris).
+He later worked in Vienna as a researcher in social sciences at the Interdisciplinary Center for Comparative Research in Social Sciences from 2008 to 2011, as coordinator of the doctoral college in history and philosophy of science at the University of Vienna from 2011 to 2014, and as an associate researcher at the Ludwig Boltzmann Institute for Social History from 2014 to 2016.
+In 2016, he returned to a lecturer post at Sorbonne University, within INSPE Paris.

 Work

-Writing
+Writing and journalism

-Segal defines himself as an "interventionist" and "pathological writer".
-He seeks to discuss with the public issues that he considers important.
-Since 2008, he has maintained a blog entitled Le petit flambeau – L'Autriche vue par un universitaire français ("The Little Torch – Austria as Seen by a French Academic"), dealing among other things with Austrian politics, racism and secularism.
-Since 2008, he has been the author of more than 70 news articles, literary and cinematographic reviews and reviews published on Nonfiction.fr addressing the previously mentioned themes, as well as animal rights, or even preparation for running a marathon.
-He is also a writer for the antispeciesism journal L'Amorce ("The Primer").
-Segal is also a journalist, working as a French media correspondent in Austria and has authored dozens of articles since 2002.
+Segal has described himself as an "interventionist" and a "pathological writer".
+Since 2008, he has maintained the blog Le petit flambeau - L'Autriche vue par un universitaire français ("The Little Torch - Austria as Seen by a French Academic"), which has covered Austrian politics, racism and secularism.
+He has written articles and reviews for Nonfiction.fr on similar subjects, as well as on animal rights and marathon running.
+He has also written for the antispeciesist journal L'Amorce.
+Segal has worked as a French media correspondent in Austria and has written articles since 2002.